Olex2/help/gui/EN/tools/disorder.md

 # Show Parts
 If your structure contains atoms that have been assigned to parts, then it is sometimes useful to look only at atoms belonging to the same part.

-`showP 1` Will show only atoms belonging to Part 1.
+Command: `showP 1` Will show only atoms belonging to Part 1.

-`showP 0 2` Will only show atoms that don't belong to a Part and those that belong to Part 2.
+Command: `showP 0 2` Will only show atoms that don't belong to a Part and those that belong to Part 2.

-`showP 0` Will show all atoms.
+Command: `showP 0` Will show all atoms.